So my blog will now host my friend Imoristar’s blog page, listing her current requests, projects and so forth.

 As much as people love “League of Legends,” there are certainly some gripes players experience on a daily basis in their LoL matches.
 Below are five random pet peeves of mine in no particular order of significance.
 Furthermore, I obviously have more pet peeves than just five, but the list would probably be 100+ different things if I detailed everything that bugged me about the game. :O

 I think every gamer ponders about the changes that they would put into place if they suddenly became the lead designer of a popular video game.
-Luckily, I'm making my own game, so I can actually make the changes I see fit, but it's also nice to theorycraft about other games.
+Luckily, I’m making my own game, so I can actually make the changes I see fit, but it’s also nice to theorycraft about other games.
 One such game is League of Legends, which I think is fundamentally flawed for a game that is trying to be competitively viable.
+That being said, I’d like to take some time to go down a list of changes I would implement, if I had the chance, to make League of Legends a better game in my opinion.

 So in the last “League of Legends“ patch, a very significant update and upgrade for the game involved a graphics overhaul.
 Simply put, the game looks a lot more detailed and performs better with less frame rate issues.
 In particular, LoL players who have to run the game on lower settings would see more improvements to the visuals as well.